-At Inspire Education Trust, we have a Strategic Development Plan that enables us to progress in order to meet our Vision.
+At Inspire Education Trust (the "Trust"), we have a strategic development plan that enables us to progress in order to meet our Vision (the "Strategic Development Plan").
 Our key strategies to achieve this are based upon the following:

-- 1. People within a thriving organisation with thriving individuals being engaged, healthy, developed professionally, and appropriately rewarded. - 2.
+- 1. Being the employer of choice within a thriving organization, with thriving individuals being engaged, healthy, developed professionally, and appropriately rewarded in line with our People Strategy. - 2.
 Through outstanding Academy improvement across all phases, stages and ages through evidence-based practice. - 3.
-Trust Growth to positively impact life chances and outcomes for more children. - 4.
-Robust governance at Trust and academy levels providing strategic oversite and accountability. - 5.
+Trust growth to positively impact life chances and outcomes for more children. - 4.
+Robust governance at Trust and Academy levels providing strategic oversite and accountability. - 5.
 Robust finance management, insightful transparent financial reporting, driving value for money through rigorous procurement and monitoring of our goods and services. - 6.
 Improved and aligned IT infrastructure fit for the future, that supports pupil learning. - 7.
 Through increasing our influence and impact via exciting and engaging networks and partnerships, maximising stakeholder engagement.